Table of Contents

 The chronic gallstones irritate the gallbladder wall leading to extensive calcium deposition.
 This brittle gallbladder with high calcium content is called porcelain gallbladder and has a high association with gallbladder adenocarcinoma.
 It is often an incidental finding and cholecystectomy is usually performed due to a higher risk of cancer.

-It is due to blockage of gallbladder or mucosal inflammation which results to the gallbladder distending due to mucoid fluid that is clear and uninfected.
+It is due to blockage of gallbladder or mucosal inflammation which results in the gallbladder distending due to a mucoid fluid that is clear and uninfected.
 It requires cholecystectomy but if it is related to Kawasaki disease it usually resolves itself.

 Gallstones are common in fatty fertile females in their forties (4-Fs).
 While the majority of the cases are asymptomatic, only 2 % of asymptomatic gallstones are expected to become symptomatic per year.